rabanti-github/yaca/README.md

 ## Dictionary&lt;K,V&gt;

 A dictionary stores tuples of keys and an values.
 The type of both can be arbitrary.
 However, keys must be unique.
 Thus, a dictionary with boolean as keys allows only two tuples (true and false) in the Dictionary.
-If custom classes are used as keys, a valid toString function must be implemented in those classes or the function overrideHashFunction must be used in the Dictionary.
+If custom classes are used as keys, a valid toString method must be implemented in those classes or the method overrideHashFunction must be used in the Dictionary.

-### Supported functions
+### Supported methods

 * add
 * addRange